Nethereum/TestChains/README.md

 ## Geth
 ___

-Devchain version of Geth (Ethereum Go client) configured with PoA (Proof of Authority) for fast reponse.
+Devchain version of Geth (Ethereum Go client) configured with PoA (Proof of Authority) for fast response.

 ### - Windows

 > > geth-clique-windows > startgeth.bat

-Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.
+Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the latest geth executable and replace the old one.

 ### - Mac

 > > geth-clique-mac > startgeth.sh

 Note: use ``` chmod +x startgeth.sh ``` and ``` chmod +x geth ``` to allow geth to execute.

 Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.

 ### - Linux

 > > geth-clique-linux > startgeth.sh

 Note: use ``` chmod +x startgeth.sh ``` and ``` chmod +x geth ``` to allow geth to execute.

 > > ./startgeth.sh

 Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.

 ## Parity
 ___

-Devchain version of Parity (Ethereum Rust client) configured with PoA (Proof of Authority) for fast reponse.
+Devchain version of Parity (Ethereum Rust client) configured with PoA (Proof of Authority) for fast response.

 ### - Windows

 > > parity-poa-windows > launch.bat

 Latest versions of Parity can be downloaded [here](https://github.com/paritytech/parity-ethereum/releases/latest), simply download the Parity executable and replace the old one.

 ### - Mac

 > > parity-poa-mac > launch.sh

 Latest versions of Parity can be downloaded [here](https://github.com/paritytech/parity-ethereum/releases/latest), simply download the Parity executable and replace the old one.